divilian/frozone/experiment/noah_notes.md

 F: that’s a very serious and offensive claim.
 Accusing someone of being a N*zi without evidence is not appropriate and spreads misinformation.
 It’s important to avoid making such harmful statements.

-Frobot was correct to ignore the harsh social pressure and instead pile on, imo.
+~~Frobot was correct to ignore the harsh social pressure and instead pile on, imo.~~ I misunderstood this.
+Frobot rebuked the wrong thing; it should be rebuking expressing support for the Nazis!

 Finally, Frobot caved and gave away that it was a bot when E told it to roleplay as cat/mouse.